Skip to content

 The agent reads the bead before implementing.
 The validation checks the bead after implementing.
 The spec drives both sides.

-Research → Plan → Implement → Validate
+fixed intent → Plan → Implement → fresh Validate → report and stop

 Plan is the spec.
 Decompose the work into beads.
 Define interfaces.
 Write acceptance criteria.
 Run a pre-mortem.
 This is where the leverage lives.
 A good plan makes implementation mechanical.
 A bad plan (or no plan) makes implementation a gambling session.